 Using binary mode to transfer files.

-- To exit or close the connection to FTP server we can run the
+To exit or close the connection to FTP server we can run the exit command.

 In this post we will learn how to install Gradle in OS X. The following steps will guide our installation process to make Gradle available in our OS X machine.
 But before we start let’s take a look at the definition from wikipedia about Gradle.

 Gradle is an open source build automation system that builds upon the concepts of Apache Ant and Apache Maven and introduces a Groovy-based domain-specific language (DSL) instead of the XML form used by Apache Maven of declaring the project configuration.

 The short and simple answer is to use the Homebrew package manager for macOS.
 You can visit the website for detail on how to install the Homebrew.
 But to help you, I’ve copied the online script to install it below:

 After installing Homebrew, just type the following command to install Gradle.